-To establish nonconforming rights for zoning, property owners with existing land uses are encourage to register within one year of the annexation date with the Development Services Department.
-Uses that existed legally prior to annexation, generally become nonconforming after annexation because of the new zoning classification placed on the land.
-You may register for nonconforming rights at
+To establish nonconforming rights for zoning, property owners with existing land uses are encourage to register within one year of the annexation date with the Development Services Department. .
+Uses that existed legally prior to nonconforming generally become annexation. annexation because of the new zoning classification placed You may register for nonconforming rights at on the land.
 1901 South Alamo.
 Registration of your legal nonconforming uses allows you to apply for a Certificate of Occupancy.
 Upon the issuance of the Certificate of Occupancy, you may continue the legal nonconforming uses that existed prior to annexation.
 A Certificate of Occupancy will be issued certifying only those uses required by applicable City and State codes.
 Unless exempted by Chapter 43, of the Texas Local Government Code, nonconforming rights to allow future construction of the development of a master plan must be filed within 60 days of annexation, with the Development Services Department in accordance with the Unified Development Code (UDC).